djeada/Databases-Notes/notes/07_concurrency_control/02_deadlocks.md

 ### Best Practices to Avoid Deadlocks

-To minimize the risk of deadlocks, consider the following guidelines:
+To minimize the risk of deadlocks, it is essential to follow best practices that promote efficient resource utilization and transaction management:

-- **Consistent Lock Ordering:** Ensure all transactions acquire locks in the same sequence.
+- Enforcing **consistent lock ordering** ensures that all transactions acquire locks in a predefined sequence, effectively preventing circular wait conditions.
-- **Short Transactions:** Keep transactions brief to reduce lock holding time.
+- Designing **short transactions** reduces the time locks are held, minimizing contention and the likelihood of deadlocks.
-- **Reduced Lock Scope:** Lock only the necessary resources at the most granular level possible.
+- Applying **reduced lock scope** by locking only the necessary resources at the most granular level enhances concurrency and limits unnecessary locking conflicts.
-- **Avoid User Interaction Within Transactions:** Prompting users during transactions prolongs lock duration and increases deadlock risk.
+- Avoiding **user interaction within transactions** prevents prolonged lock durations, as waiting for user input can significantly increase the chances of deadlocks.
-- **Monitor and Analyze Deadlocks:** Regularly review system logs to identify and address recurring deadlock patterns.
+- Regularly **monitoring and analyzing deadlocks** through system logs helps identify recurring patterns and refine strategies to prevent similar issues in the future.

 ### Deadlocks in Multithreaded Applications